 If you have discovered your WHY and your HOW, then WHAT (to do) follows.
 Often these are things you already do and sometimes they are things you could do more or start doing.

 I have been coaching and training others for years.
-This is closely linked to empathy, connection and positivism.
+This is closely linked to empathy, connection, and positivism.

 In the area of positivism, it is also about motivating and enthusing others.
 When I sense discouragement, I try to lift or lighten people’s moods with good stories, jokes, and uplifting quotes example.
 It is up to me to collect them.

 This week I am going to do something new: Together with three other entrepreneurs, we are starting a book club to discuss inspiring books (type self-help).
 The goal is to share what we have learned and what worked or not.
-Starting a book club fits well within my HOW in the area of connectedness, where I explore ways to increase my sense of connection I feel with others.
+Starting a book club fits well within my HOW in the area of connectedness, where I explore ways to increase the sense of connection I feel with others.

-With your defined HOW’s, it immediately becomes clear what you should do or not.
+With your defined HOWs, it immediately becomes clear what you should do or not.
 You can check whether the opportunities, offers that come your way, fit within your HOW (your actions that are closely linked to your values).
 Is not this the case?
 Thank them kindly and stay open to new opportunities.

-how to get others excited about your WHY
+How to get others excited about your WHY

 How should you stimulate the enthusiasm of your employees for your WHY?
 Well, I can write a separate blog about this.
 The point is to put your WHY at the center of everything.
 You talk about it all day, and you commit to it.